 Your logo is often considered the most important and integral component of your brand.
 A good logo becomes the face of your company, makes your business standout among your competitors and, hopefully, is easily remembered.

 So when does a good logo go bad?
 Considering the investment to incorporate your logo into collateral, digital, social, video and print, a decision to update or revise a logo is not a simple one.
-Here’s are three questions to ask yourself if a new logo is called for:
+Here are three questions to ask yourself if it’s time for a new logo:

 Has your logo been there and done that?